armaanwithadouble-a/discorddailycatbot/README.md

 # Daily Cat Webhook

-Automatically sends random cat images to Discord at 7 PM PST daily using GitHub Actions and webhooks.
+Automatically sends random cat images to Discord at midnight PST daily using GitHub Actions and webhooks.

 ## How it works

-- **GitHub Actions** runs daily at 7 PM PST (3 AM UTC)
+- **GitHub Actions** runs daily at midnight PST (8 AM UTC)
 - **Fetches** random cat from The Cat API
 - **Sends** to Discord via webhook
 - **No hosting needed** - runs on GitHub's servers